pgjdbc/pgjdbc/CONTRIBUTING.md

 Bug reports are not isolated only to code, errors in documentation as well as the website source code located in the **docs** directory also qualify.
-You are welcome to report issues and send a pull request on these as well.
+You are welcome to report issues and send a pull request on these as well. [skip ci] can be added to the commit message to prevent Travis-CI from building for docs only changes

 For enhancements request keep reading the *Ideas, enhancements and new features* seccion.